 - Damon Hill

 Local business support created generous and notable donations, some as high as £50,000, from a range of local businesses, charity and heritage organisations.

 A raffle set up by members of the community, through the Save Madeira Terraces Raffle Group Facebook page, received more than 600 prize donations from local businesses.

 The first raffle contributed just over £16,000 to the crowdfunding campaign.

 raised in total

-How the crowdfunding money will be used
+How we’ll use the crowdfunding money

-All money raised from the crowdfunding campaign, - along with donations made to the restoration fund, are in a secure reserve fund account and will be put towards physical work to restore the Terrace.
+All money raised from the crowdfunding campaign - along with donations made to the restoration fund - are in a secure reserve fund account and will be put towards physical work to restore the Terrace.